LogiDaBear/SkiFree-Horizontal/README.md

 # 🏂SkiFree-Horizontal
 ### Author: Logan Reese

-👇My personal implementation of SkiFree from '91👇
+## A personal implementation of SkiFree from '91👇

 ![Ski-Free](image.png)